Jason2Brownlee/AuthoritySite/README.md

 I focused on technical writing for developers.

-My thesis was that developers are lazy and would prefer to search for and copy-paste answers online than understand an API or read a book.
+My thesis was that developers are lazy and would prefer to search for and copy-paste answers online than understand an API or read a technical book.

 Therefore I created websites to answer common question in a given niche with the goal of becoming a trusted resources on the topic.
-I offered free guides and email courses and offered information products for those readers looking to take the next step.
+I offer free guides and email courses, then offer information products for those readers looking to take the next step.

 I also love writing, I love helping/serving, and I love figuring out messy technical topics.
 The business and model fits me very well.
 If it does not fit you well, adapt it.